Ninja-Squad/ninja-squad.github.com/_posts/2019-11-06-what-is-new-angular-9.0.md

 Ivy is a complete rewrite of the underlying compiler and renderer.
 The main goals are:
 - a cleaner architecture of the framework, which is a stepping stone to optimizations and new features in the future
-- a faster and stricter compilation, to help developers and not slow them
+- a faster and stricter compilation, to help developers and avoid slowing them down
 - smaller bundle sizes, especially in big applications right now, and all over the place in the future.
 - a support for runtime i18n.